initial-h/initial-h.github.io/README.md

 # Hongming Zhang - Personal Website

-Personal academic website for Hongming Zhang (张宏明), Assistant Professor at the Institute of Automation, Chinese Academy of Sciences.
+Personal academic website for Hongming Zhang, Assistant Professor at the Institute of Automation, Chinese Academy of Sciences.

 ## 🌐 Live Demo